Skyscanner/backpack-ios/UNRELEASED.md

 > Place your changes below this line.

 **Added:**
-- Changed NavigationBar large title font to: BPKFontStyleTextXxlEmphasized
+- Changed BPKNavigationBar large title font to: BPKFontStyleTextXxlEmphasized

 - Badge migrated to Swift